Peridexion tree, Rochester Bestiary, c.1230

 et spiritu sancto. et draco. id est diabolus te inte-

-Think of the tree as the father, the shadow as the son, as Gabriel says to Mary: ‘The Holy Spirit will come upon you and the power of the Most High will overshadow you’.
-Fruit is heavenly wisdom, that is, God.
-A dove, the holy spirit, that is, an intelligible spiritual dove descending from heaven and remaining upon you, lest you become outside for eternity, a stranger from the Father and the Holy Spirit, and let the dragon, that is, the devil, kill you.
+The tree is to be understood as God the Father and the shadow as the Son, as Gabriel says to Mary: 'The Holy Spirit will come upon you, and the power of the Most High will overshadow you.'[2]
+The fruit is heavenly wisdom, which is God himself.
+The dove symbolises the Holy Spirit, that is, the spiritual dove descending from heaven and remaining upon you, lest you be outside eternity, alienated from the Father and the Holy Spirit.
+If that were the case, the dragon, which symbolises the Devil, would kill you.

 rimat.
 Nam si habeas spiritum sanctum non potest tibi ap-